Iron-voldy/IOT-Piano-Doc/docs/usecasediagrams.md

 ---

-### 3. **Viewing Final Weight Records Activity Diagram**
+### 3. **Managing Songs Activity Diagram**

-This diagram demonstrates how the supervisor retrieves and views the final weight records stored in the system.
+This diagram demonstrates how the administrator uploads and manages songs in the system for learners to practice.

 #### **Steps**:
-1. Supervisor requests to view the saved weight records.
+1. Administrator uploads new song data (song name, notes, durations) into the system.
-2. System retrieves the weight records from the database.
+2. System saves the song data into the database.
-3. System displays the list of weight records along with timestamps and employee IDs.
+3. Administrator views or edits the existing songs as needed.
+4. Learners can then select and practice these songs.

 **Diagram Representation**:
-- **Start**: Supervisor requests to view records.
+- **Start**: Administrator uploads a new song.
-- **System Activity**: Retrieve data from the database.
+- **System Activity**: Save song data in the database.
-- **System Activity**: Display the saved weight records.
+- **System Activity**: Display song in the available list for learners.
-- **End**: Supervisor views the data.
+- **End**: Learners can access the new song.

 **Activity Diagram Placeholder**:

 ![ac3](img/ac3.png)